JoshuaMeza/HCI/github/doc/specs.md

 - Type of usage

 #### Specific Goals/Needs/Attitudes

-People want to achieve something in their lives and as for technology, people have different ways to work with it as well as how they act with it so we need this attributes:
+People want to achieve something in their lives, and as for technology, people have different ways to work with it as well as how they act with it, so we need these attributes:

 - Frustrations
 - Attitude towards technology used
-- How is value defined
+- How is value defined?

 #### Context of Usage

-People's ways to use the technology varies from others and its personalities, attitudes and environment can affect that on how they use technology:
+People's ways to use the technology varies from others and their personalities, attitudes and environment can affect that on how they use technology:

 - Surrounding environment
 - Confidentiality/Privacy
 - Satisfaction

 #### Interaction Characteristics of Usage

 We need to know the times people use technology:

 - Frequency of use

 #### Sensory/Immersive Characteristics of Usage

 We also need attributes that can relate on what sort of thoughs people feel about technology:

 - Mood/Feeling
 - Pleasurable

 ### Research methods

 #### Interview with experts